Puerto Rico: Music

 The music of Puerto Rico has evolved as a heterogeneous and dynamic product of diverse cultural resources.
-The most conspicuous musical sources have been Spain and West Africa, although many aspects of Puerto Rican music reflect origins elsewhere in Europe and the Caribbean and, over the last century, from the U.S. Puerto Rican music culture today comprises a wide and rich variety of genres, ranging from indigenous genres like bomba, plena, aguinaldo, danza and salsa to recent hybrids like reggaeton.
+The most conspicuous musical sources have been Spain and West Africa, although many aspects of Puerto Rican music reflect origins elsewhere in Europe and the Caribbean and, over the last century, from the U.S. Puerto Rican music culture today comprises a wide and rich variety of genres, ranging from Indigenous genres like bomba, plena, aguinaldo, danza and the popular salsa to recent hybrids like reggaeton and Latin trap, popular with the new generation of musicians and popularized across the world by Puerto Rican musician Bad Bunny.

 Puerto Rico has some national instruments, like the cuatro (Spanish for "four").
 The cuatro is a local instrument that was made by the "Jibaro" or people from the mountains.
 Originally, the Cuatro consisted of four steel strings, hence its name, but currently the Cuatro consists of five double steel strings.
 It is easily confused with a guitar, even by locals.
 When held upright, from right to left, the strings are G, D, A, E, B.

 In the realm of classical music, the island hosts two main orchestras, the Orquesta Sinfónica de Puerto Rico and the Orquesta Filarmónica de Puerto Rico.
 The Casals Festival takes place annually in San Juan, drawing in classical musicians from around the world.

 With respect to opera, the legendary Puerto Rican tenor Antonio Paoli was so celebrated, that he performed private recitals for Pope Pius X and Tsar Nicholas II of Russia.
 In 1907, Paoli was the first operatic artist in world history to record an entire opera – when he participated in a performance of Pagliacci by Ruggiero Leoncavallo in Milan, Italy.

+Musical artists with great international success include Menudo, Ricky Martin, Bad Bunny and others.

 Philately

-Puerto Rico has been commemorated on four U.S. postal stamps and four personalities have been featured.
+Puerto Rico has been commemorated on four U.S. postal stamps.
 Insular Territories were commemorated in 1937, the third stamp honored Puerto Rico featuring 'La Fortaleza', the Spanish Governor's Palace.
-The first free election for governor of the U.S. territory of Puerto Rico was honored on 27 April 1949, at San Juan, Puerto Rico.
+The first free election for governor of the U.S. territory of Puerto Rico was honored on April 27, 1949, at San Juan, Puerto Rico.
 'Inauguration' on the 3-cent stamp refers to the election of Luis Muñoz Marín, the first democratically elected governor of Puerto Rico.
-San Juan, Puerto Rico was commemorated with an 8-cent stamp on its 450th anniversary issued 12 September 1971, featuring a sentry box from Castillo San Felipe del Morro.
+San Juan, Puerto Rico was commemorated with an 8-cent stamp on its 450th anniversary issued September 12, 1971, featuring a sentry box from Castillo San Felipe del Morro.
 In the "Flags of our nation series" 2008–2012, of the fifty-five, five territorial flags were featured.
 Forever stamps included the Puerto Rico Flag illustrated by a bird issued 2011.

-Four Puerto Rican personalities have been featured on U.S. postage stamps.
-These include Roberto Clemente in 1984 as an individual and in the Legends of Baseball series issued in 2000.
-Luis Muñoz Marín in the Great Americans series, on 18 February 1990, Julia de Burgos in the Literary Arts series, issued 2010, and José Ferrer in the Distinguished American series, issued 2012.